To opt out of IFPTE 21 dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-IFPTE 21 is the designated union for many public sector county, city, utility, and port employees in the Bay area.
+International Federation of Professional and Technical Engineers (IFPTE) 21 is the designated union for many public sector county, city, utility, and port employees in the Bay area.
+IFPTE 21 represents over 11,000 workers.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).